OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Invocation context parameter

-Every custom function automatically contains an `invocationContext` argument, which is invisibly present at the end of any list of parameters.
+Every custom function is automatically passed an `invocationContext` argument as the last argument.
 Even if you declare no parameters, your custom function will have this parameter.
-This argument is not explicitly stated, so it does not appear to the end user in Excel, nor is it present in the code in your script files.
+This argument doesn't appear for a user in Excel.
+If you want to use `invocationContext` in your custom function, declare it as the last parameter.

 In the following code sample, you'll see the invocationContext explicitly stated for your reference.